Desno365/Minecraft-Button-Library/README.md

 Changelog
 ---------
 ```
-1.2.2:
+1.2.3:
- - Changed arguments of the MinecraftButton() function to fix a bug where setTextSize caused bugs with shadows.
-Now the arguments are MinecraftButton(textSize, enableSound)
+ - Added a new argument in the MinecraftButton() function to set a custom color for the button without changing the default color, now the arguments are MinecraftButton(int textSize, bool enableSound, String customTextColor)
 ```

 Known bugs